Can you throw a punch?

 Master them before you try anything else!

-If you want to be a boxer, you must know the difference between each punch, their purpose, and how to properly execute them.
+If you want to be a boxer, you must know the difference between each punch, its purpose, and how to properly execute them.

 Good, now take out your pen and take note of these four basic boxing punches.
 Or better yet, stand up and perform the technique as you read.